 Any vacancy occurring in the board of directors, or any vacancy in office because of death, resignation, removal, disqualification, or for any other reason, shall be filled by the board of directors for the expired term, or until the next meeting held to elect Directors and Officers, whichever comes first.

-The retiring President shall, upon the expiration of his term serve as Chairman of the board of directors
+The retiring President shall, upon the expiration of his or her term serve as Chairman of the board of directors

-In the absence of the President, or in the event of his inability to act, the Vice President shall execute all powers and perform all duties of the President
+In the absence of the President, or in the event of his or her inability to act, the Vice President shall execute all powers and perform all duties of the President

-There shall be an executive committee consisting of the President, Vice President, Secretary-Treasurer, Regional Vice Presidents, and Chairman of the board of directors.
+There shall be an executive committee consisting of the President, Vice President, Secretary-Treasurer, Chairman of the board of directors and one Director appointed by the President.
 The duties of the executive committee shall be assigned to them by the board of directors.
 Any three members of the executive board will constitute a quorum.
 The President, in case of a tie, shall cast the deciding vote

-Special meetings of the board of directors or of the members of this association may be called by the President or a majority of the board of directors, or by a petition of not less than one-third of the members in good standing who present to the President or board of directors a request for same in writing, giving the necessity or specific reason for calling a special meeting.
+Section IISpecial meetings of the board of directors or of the members of his or her association may be called by the President or a majority of the board of directors, or by a petition of not less than one-third of the members in good standing who present to the President or board of directors a request for same in writing, giving the necessity or specific reason for calling a special meeting.
 No business other than that for which the special meeting has been called, shall be transacted at such meeting

-Whenever in the judgment of the President any question shall arise which he considers should be put to a vote of the active membership or of the Board of Directors, and when he deems it in-expedient to call a special meeting for the purpose, he may, unless otherwise required by these By-Laws, submit the matter to the membership or to the Board of Directors, as the case may be, in writing by mail for vote and decision, and the question thus presented shall be determined according to a majority of the votes received by mail within six weeks after submission; provided that, in each case, votes of at least two thirds of the members or directors shall re received.
+Section VWhenever in the judgment of the President any question shall arise which he or she considers should be put to a vote of the active membership or of the Board of Directors, and when he or she deems it in-expedient to call a special meeting for the purpose, he or she may, unless otherwise required by these By-Laws, submit the matter to the membership or to the Board of Directors, as the case may be, in writing by mail for vote and decision, and the question thus presented shall be determined according to a majority of the votes received by mail within six weeks after submission; provided that, in each case, votes of at least two thirds of the members or directors shall be received.
 Action taken in this manner shall be as effective as action taken at a duly called meeting

-A quorum of members shall consist of ten percent of all members of record on date of any meeting, either annul or special, or in any event, not less than ten members.
+A quorum of members shall consist of ten percent of all members of record on date of any meeting, either annual or special, or in any event, not less than ten members.

 The attendance of five members of the board of directors at any meeting shall constitute a quorum for the transaction of business.
 The act of a majority of the board of directors present at a meeting at which a quorum is present shall be the act of the board of directors.
 In the event that a quorum of directors is not present, a majority of those present, a majority of those present any adjourn the meeting from time to time without further notice.